Bitcoin Price Analysis: Must BTC/USD Revisit $9,200 For Fresh Demand?

 Bitcoin is lethargic in its recovery following another dump to $9,600.
 Similarly, the general trend on the market is just as drab.
 Ethereum can barely hold above the support at $200 while Ripple has been unable to stay above $0.27.

-Also limiting movement is the three-months-long trendline resistance and the moving averages (both the 50 MA at $10,041 and the 100 MA $10,171).
+Also limiting movement is the three-month-long trendline resistance and the moving averages (both the 50 MA at $10,041 and the 100 MA at $10,171).
 The double-cross of the 50 SMA under the 100 SMA around $10,265 meant that a lower consolidation was going to happen one way or the other.